hchmr/bittle/README.md

 - No floating-point support
 - No support for control flow labels
+- No include guards preventing multiple inclusion of header files

 **Planned Enhancements:**

-- Basic generics with type parameters
+- Initialization of global variables
 - Module system with export/import (replacing header files)
-- A standard library
+- A small standard library
-- Unions
 - Switch statements
+- Basic generics with type parameters

 ### Compiler